Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Theoretical Properties

 Moreover, with probability at least $1-h_t(n,\sigma_{n,t})$, the risk induced by $\widehat{f}_{t}$ satisfies

 Here, $C_t$ denotes some constant only depending on $\alpha_t, K_t$, $d_t$, $\nu_t$, $\theta_t$, $c_1$ and $M$. \end{theorem}

 \cref{risk_bound} can be established by first verifying the result for $T=1$ and then extending the result to $T\geq2$ using an analogous argument of Theorem 3.4 of \citet{zhao_new_2015}.
 The risk bound of the value function proved in \cref{risk_bound} indicates that the error consists of four parts.
-The first two term corresponds to the stochastic error and systematic error due to using empirical estimator to approximate the true objective function and restricting the optimal function within a RKHS in empirical the problem (\ref{true_problem}).
+The first two terms correspond to the stochastic error and approximation error resulting from using the empirical estimator to approximate the true objective function and restricting the estimated decision functions within the Gaussian RKHS in the empirical problem.
 The third error term $O(\sigma_{n,t}^{-\alpha_td_t}\eta_{n,t}^{-1})$ is induced by using the empirical estimator as risk constraints in (\ref{true_problem}).
 The remaining error has order $O(\eta_{n,t})$ and results from the property that the regret under 0-1 loss function is upper bounded by the regret under hinge loss plus an error term of order $O(\eta)$ when we use the shifted ramp loss to approximate the indicator function in constraints.
-Due to the existence of last two error terms, the choice of shifting parameter must be small but bounded away from 0 in order to minimize the regret.
-The proof of \cref{risk_bound} and required preliminary lemmas are provided in Section S.2 in the supplemental material.
+Due to the existence of the last two error terms, the choice of shifting parameter must be small but bounded away from 0 in order to minimize the regret.
+The proof of \cref{risk_bound} and required preliminary lemmas are provided in Section A.2 in Appendix A.

 According to \cref{risk_bound}, the risk bound of the regret is minimized by setting $\eta_{n,t}=\sigma_{n,t}^{-\alpha_td_t}\eta_{n,t}^{-1}$, $\lambda_{n,t}\sigma_{n,t}^{d_t}=\sigma_{n,t}^{-\alpha_td_t}\eta^{-1}_{n,t}$ and $\eta_{n,t}=n^{-1/2}\lambda_{n,t}^{-1/2}\sigma_{n,t}^{(1-\nu_t/2)(1+\theta_t)d_t/2}$, which gives